 - Fix: To use offline conversion tracking, an “Import from Clicks” or “Import from Calls” conversion action must be created.
 Refer to the article Set up offline conversion imports for instructions.

 - Error: We cannot find this conversion name in the target account.

 - Error: Conversion date precedes click date.

 - Fix: The offline conversion cannot happen before the ad click.
-Add 1-2 days to your conversion time in your upload or check that the time zone is properly set.
+Add 1-2 days to your conversion time in your upload or check time zone is properly set.

 - Error: This click is too old for its conversion to be imported.

 - Fix: We retain the GCLID for only 90 days.
 You’ll need to upload more frequently, or if your conversion happens after 90 days, upload an offline conversion event that happens within 90 days.

 - Error: We are still processing this click’s information, please re-upload this conversion in 12 hours.

 - Fix: Our system has not processed the click yet.
 It is recommended that you wait 6 hours if using scheduled upload.

 Not necessarily.
 Any system that captures lead information can be adapted for this use.
 A Google spreadsheet will also work.